gbinal/p-o-d.github.com/policy-memo.md

 ---
 layout: default
-title: M-13-13
+title: M-13-13 — Memorandum for the Heads of Executive Departments and Agencies
 permalink: /policy-memo/
 filename: policy-memo.md
 published: true
+id: policy-memo
 ---

 # &nbsp; {.hide}

-## Memorandum for the Heads of Executive Departments and Agencies

 **From:**